- Promoting Diversity and Inclusion

 Personnel Systems Enabling Diverse Employees to Work with Independence

 To support the realization of diverse working styles for each employee, Tokio Marine Group companies have established a range of systems including the introduction of a system enabling employees to flexibly change daily working hours (working hours free choice system) as well as childcare and nursing care leave, volunteer work leave and special consecutive paid holidays.
 In particular, Tokio Marine & Nichido aims for 100% of employees to take special consecutive paid holidays, which allows them to take five consecutive days off for any reasons.
-In addition, the working hours free choice system is being utilized by at least 10% of all of our employees on a single month basis.

 Through these systems, each employee has the ability to choose the best working style to fit the circumstances he or she has been placed in.
 This has enabled us to create an environment in which employees with diverse values and a variety of experiences, including childcare and nursing care, can continue to make a meaningful contribution.
 In addition, we give consideration to flexible working arrangements through I-turn transfers*, Tokio Marine & Nichido’s job request system.